warrior-cultures-and-training

 - Camp construction: The ritual of setting up a marching camp—digging a ditch, erecting the vallum (rampart with stakes), and pitching leather tents—had to be done in uniform order within a few hours.

-Vegetius noted that a soldier who neglected his daily drill risked becoming soft.
-That was not an option; the legions prided themselves on their physical superiority.
+Vegetius noted that a soldier who neglected daily drill risked becoming soft.
+That was not an option; the legions prided themselves on physical superiority.
 Roman soldiers could march 20–30 miles a day, fight a pitched battle, and then build a fort all in the same 24 hours.
 That level of endurance was achieved only through relentless repetition.

 Sustenance and Health: The Soldier’s Fuel